Order of Saint John (chartered 1888): Grades

-After the officers of the order follow members, who are divided into six hierarchical grades, all having accordant post-nominal letters.
+After the officers of the Order follow members, who are divided into six hierarchical grades, all having accordant post-nominal letters.
 Grade I is limited to only the members of the Grand Council plus no more than 21 others, though royalty and heads of state of any country may be appointed as a Bailiff or Dame Grand Cross without counting towards the complement.
-All Priors, should they not already be in the grade or higher, are made a Knight or Dame of Justice upon their assignment.
-This formerly enabled them, along with all Bailiffs and Dames Grand Cross, to nominate two personal Esquires, just as each Knight or Dame of Grace could nominate one personal Esquire, subject to the Grand Council's scrutiny.
+All Priors, should they not already be in the grade or higher, are appointed Knight or Dame upon their assignment.
+Knights and Dames of Justice, along with all Bailiffs and Dames Grand Cross, formerly were entitled to nominate two personal Esquires, just as each Knight or Dame of Grace could nominate one personal Esquire, subject to the Grand Council's scrutiny.

 Knights and Dames receive the accolade from the Grand Prior when they are touched on the shoulder with a sword and are given their robes and insignia.
 However, jurisdiction dependent, post-nominal letters of the order are not used outside the organisation itself, and a Knight and Dame may not use the prefix Sir or Dame, though they may request from their local heraldic authority a personal coat of arms, should they not already be entitled to use one, and have it adorned with emblems of the Order of St John.
 Bailiffs and Dames Grand Cross additionally have the right to be granted heraldic supporters for life.
 Further, membership only grants precedence within the Order, which is graded as follows: